benathi/word2gm/README.md

 # Word2GM (Word to Gaussian Mixture)

-This is an implementation of the model in *Athiwaratkun and Wilson, Multimodal Word Distributions, 2017, ACL*.
+This is an implementation of the model in *[Athiwaratkun and Wilson](https://arxiv.org/abs/1704.08424), Multimodal Word Distributions, ACL 2017*.

 We represent each word in the dictionary as a Gaussian Mixture distribution and train it using a max-margin objective based on expected likelihood kernel energy function.

-Please cite [Athiwaratkun and Wilson (2017)](https://arxiv.org/abs/1704.08424) if you find this code useful.
 The BibTeX entry for the paper is:

 ```bibtex
 @InProceedings{athiwilson2017,